lasaldan/auto_js/README.md

 ## Usage - Scope based Execution

-auto\_js stores all your javasript code in an object literal with a single variable exposed at global scope.
+auto\_js stores all your javascript code in an object literal with a single variable exposed at global scope.
 You can indicate which javascript to execute by placing it in the appropriate location in the object literal.

 By default, the global object is accessible at `window['auto_js_rails']`.
 You can configure a shorter or more descriptive alias by adding: